The Plan

 Bus: Doubling of the current bus service in the first 10-years, with eventual expansion to nearly triple the current size.
 This means significantly less wait time between buses and longer hours of service, plus more direct routes.
 Also included is the addition of community circulators and express bus routes.

-Bus Rapid Transit (BRT):
+Rapid Transit Lines: